GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting: Experiments

 \subsubsection{Qualitative Comparison.}

 As illustrated in Figure~\ref{fig:5}, our experimental results demonstrate that the RC module significantly enhances the accuracy in positioning and shaping of specific categories, such as vehicles.
-In the third column, We visualized the results without using the RC module.
+In the third column, we visualized the results without using the RC module.
 This comparison clearly shows that reliance on single-frame ground truths tends to result in duplicated predictions.
-However, the integration of the RC module effectively addresses this problem, leading to a more unified and seamless reconstruction of the entire scene, enhanced the practicality of the prediction results.
+However, the integration of the RC module effectively addresses this problem, leading to a more unified and seamless reconstruction of the entire scene and enhancing the practicality of the prediction results.

-\subsubsection{Ablations and Analysis}
+\subsubsection{Ablations and Analysis.}

 In our initial experiments, we postulated that using fixed Gaussian properties could also yield satisfactory rendering results.
 Nonetheless, this does not hold true.
-Therefore, we conducted ablation studies to verify the necessity of shifts in each Gaussian attribute, as shown in Table~\ref{fig:3}, indicate that Gaussian trained without(w/o) \( \delta_\mu, \delta_s\) and with(w) \(\delta_r\) exhibit decreased accuracy.
+Therefore, we conducted ablation studies to verify the necessity of shifts in each Gaussian attribute, as shown in Table~\ref{tab:4}, indicate that Gaussian trained without mean and scale shift \( \delta_\mu, \delta_s\) and with rotation shift \(\delta_r\) exhibit decreased accuracy.
 Furthermore, in Table~\ref{tab:4}, we also validated the effectiveness of the dynamic weight \(\omega\) and the adjacent weight \(\alpha\).
 Also presents the ablation experiment showing only the current frame as supervision, without the RC module.
 It can be seen that the RC module brings a significant improvement in performance.
 Notably, the mIoU for using only a single frame is comparable to that with the RC module, which is attributed to the hacked mIoU caused by duplicated predictions.

-To explore the advantages of Gaussian representation, we filtered out empty Gaussians, then analyzed the distribution of mean shifts among the remaining Gaussians, as illustrated in Figure~\ref{fig:6}.
+To better investigate the benefits of the Gaussian representation, we excluded Gaussians that do not correspond to any occupied space, then analyzed the distribution of mean shifts among the remaining Gaussians, as illustrated in Figure~\ref{fig:6}.
 Notably, the majority of these Gaussian means remained within their original positions, with shifts not exceeding half voxel.
 This stability enabled us during inference to directly associate the semantic labels of the Gaussians with their corresponding voxels, leading to robust results.